brotherhoodMonk/gyan/js.md

 Template literals
 Template literals are string literals allowing embedded expressions.
 You can use multi-line strings and string interpolation features with them.
-Template literals are enclosed by the back-tick (` `)  (grave accent) character instead of double or single quotes.
+Template literals are enclosed by the back-tick (` `)  character instead of double or single quotes.
 Template literals can contain placeholders.
 These are indicated by the dollar sign and curly braces (${expression}).
 The expressions in the placeholders and the text between the back-ticks (` `) get passed to a function.
 The default function just concatenates the parts into a single string.

 hey are unique because they provide a lot of features that normal strings built with quotes do not, in particular: